 Directors have access to MetLife's most sensitive information.
-Each Director, during his or her term of office, and after leaving the Board, must maintain the confidentiality of information entrusted to him or her by MetLife and any other confidential information about MetLife that comes to him or her, from whatever source, in his or her capacity as a Director, except to those people who have an appropriate reason to have access to the information.
-In the cases where disclosure of information is appropriate or necessary, MetLife has developed policies and procedures that are reasonably designed to provide broad non-exclusionary distribution of such information to the public.
-For purposes of this Code, "confidential information" includes all non-public information that might be of use to competitors, or harmful to MetLife or its customers, if disclosed.
+Each Director, during his or her term of office, and after departing the Board, must maintain the confidentiality of information entrusted to him or her by MetLife and any other confidential information about MetLife that comes to him or her, from whatever source, in his or her capacity as a Director, except to those people who have an appropriate reason to have access to the information.
+For purposes of this Code, "confidential information" includes all non-public information that might be of use to competitors, create an unfair advantage for anyone trading MetLife securities, or harmful to the Company, its employees or its customers, if disclosed and includes, without limitation, all information about Board and Board committee deliberations.